Inverell Shire

 Inverell Shire is a local government area in the North West Slopes region of New South Wales, Australia adjacent to the Macintyre River and the Gwydir Highway.

-The Mayor of Inverell Shire Council is Cr.
-Paul Harmon, who is unaligned with any political party.
+The mayor of Inverell Shire Council is Cr.
+Kate Dight, who is unaligned with any political party.

 History

 Inverell Shire was created on 1 July 1979 from the amalgamation of the Municipality of Inverell with Ashford Shire and Macintyre Shire.

-Formerly part of Armidale Region, on 1 July 2019, Tingha was transferred to the Inverell Shire.
+Formerly part of the Armidale Region, on 1 July 2019, Tingha was transferred to the Inverell Shire.

 Main towns and villages

 The shire includes the town of Inverell and small towns and villages including Gilgai, Stannifer, Elsmore, Bukkulla, Ashford, Bonshaw, Yetman, Wallangra, Graman, Oakwood, Delungra, Mount Russell and Tingha.
 The locality of Myall Creek is split being Inverell Shire and Gwydir Shire.